 “No, I want you to wear it,” she says, smiling.
 “Today is all about you since this is your birthday present.”

-As Himari and I leave, Kasper stops and grabs something before sliding the door shut behind him and following us out the onsen’s front doors and into the sunlight.
+As Himari and I leave, Kasper stops and grabs something before sliding the door shut behind him and following us out into the sunlight.

-The vines are inching closer towards my throat after managing to finally have a hold on my heart.
+The vines are inching closer to my throat.
+They have a hold on my heart.
 They’re begging to strangle and smother me, wanting me to wither away like a flower when weeds take its sun.
 It has started budding.
 Its panic wants to bloom.

-Kasper and Himari decide against catching another taxi, as traffic was sure to be a nightmare.
-Instead, we opt to take the scenic route-- a twenty-minute try up Mount Yoshinoyama.
-Himari informs Kasper and I that her family is going to grab a picnic spot and wait for our arrival.
+Kasper and Himari decide against catching another taxi, as traffic is sure to be a nightmare.
+Instead, we opt to take the scenic route: a 20-minute climb up Mount Yoshinoyama.
+Himari informs us that her family is going to grab a picnic spot and will wait for our arrival.